kcudding/rabies/rabies.md

 <font size="4"><div align="center">[Gibson et al. (2020)](https://doi.org/10.3390/tropicalmed5010047)</div></font>

 ## Linear programming (deterministic optimization)
-- e.g. transportation problem with constraints
+- e.g. transportation problem with constraints: a combinatorial problem that deals with transporting items from multiple sources to multiple destinations at minimum cost
+- approach has been used for other similar health care problems (e.g., )
 - each vaccination method has a different cost,
 - each vaccation method has a different efficacy for each category of dog
 - minimize cost of the program, while ensuring that $R_0<1$